 Here are a few ways you can figure out the best posting times for your prospects and clients based on analytics:

 Google Analytics is constantly improving its platform.
-As a financial advisor, we don’t have to tell you that numbers are important.
+As financial advisors, we don’t have to tell you that numbers are important.
 You may already know that Google Analytics is an amazing (and free!) tool to gather data about your website but did you know you can also pull social media analytics from it too?
 It’s true!

 Once logged into your Google Analytics account navigate on the left to Acquisition > Social > Network Referrals to see which channels are resulting in sessions on your website.
 From there you can even see which URLs were clicked on your social networks that drove traffic to your website.

-2. Native Analytics
+2. Check Native Analytics

 Most of the major social media networks now also offer their own native analytics tools.
 Meaning, you can access analytics for those respective platforms by logging in and clicking on the “Insights” or “Analytics” sections.

-Twitter: Twitter has come a long way in terms of analytics and offers very robust data for your Twitter profile.
+Twitter has come a long way in terms of analytics and offers very robust data for your Twitter profile.

 Once logged into your account, click your avatar to the right and choose “Analytics” from the drop-down.
 Your account home page is what you’ll see first and will include a snapshot summary of the past 28 days.
 If you keep scrolling down month-to-month analytics will populate.

-Within Twitter analytics you can view all tweet activity including engagement rate, link clicks, retweets, likes, and more.
+Within Twitter analytics, you can view all tweet activity including engagement rate, link clicks, retweets, likes, and more.
 What’s even more interesting is the data Twitter aggregates about your audience.
-This is a really great analytics category for financial advisors to pay attention to especially because you can glean information about your audiences interests, lifestyle, demographics and even their household income.
+This is a really great analytics category for financial advisors to pay attention to especially because you can glean information about your audience’s interests, lifestyle, demographics, and even their household income.

-From there, you can pull data pertaining to your LinkedIn company followers, page visitors and updates (aka your posts to LinkedIn).
+From there, you can pull data pertaining to your LinkedIn company followers, page visitors, and updates (aka your posts to LinkedIn).